Asha Jaoar Majhe

 Asha Jaoar Majhe is a 2014 Indian film by Aditya Vikram Sengupta.
 The film stars Ritwick Chakraborty and Basabdatta Chatterjee as an unnamed married couple, which brings focus to the hard lives endured by ordinary working people in Kolkata.

 The film premiered at the 11th Venice Days at the Venice International Film Festival on 4 September 2014 At the 62nd National Film Awards, it won the Indira Gandhi Award for Best Debut Film of a Director and Best Audiography.

 Plot

-The woman (Basabdatta Chatterjee) works in a handbag factory while the man (Ritwick Chakraborty) works the night shift at a printing press.
+A woman (Basabdatta Chatterjee) works in a handbag factory while a man (Ritwick Chakraborty) works the night shift at a printing press.
 The film follows that young married couple as they go about their day, how they stay apart all day long except one brief moment when they get to be with each other.
 The entire movie has no dialogue.
 It has background music and some classic old songs thrown in for a soothing effect.